openstack/ceilometer/releasenotes/source/mitaka.rst

 .. releasenotes/notes/skip-duplicate-meter-def-0420164f6a95c50c.yaml @ 0c6f11cf88bf1a13a723879de46ec616678d2e0b

 - [`bug 1536498 <https://bugs.launchpad.net/ceilometer/+bug/1536498>`_] Patch to fix duplicate meter definitions causing duplicate samples.
 If a duplicate is found, log a warning and skip the meter definition.
-Note that the first occurance of a meter will be used and any following duplicates will be skipped from processing.
+Note that the first occurrence of a meter will be used and any following duplicates will be skipped from processing.

 .. releasenotes/notes/sql-query-optimisation-ebb2233f7a9b5d06.yaml @ f24ea44401b8945c9cb8a34b2aedebba3c040691